snmptt/snmptt/snmptt/docs/snmptt.md

         vi /etc/logrotate.d/snmptt

+### <a name="Installation-Unix-Handlers"></a>Net-SNMP handlers

 Next we will install the Net-SNMP handler.
 There are two options:  The standard handler and the embedded handler.
+The embedded handler is recommended.

-### <a name="Installation-Unix-Standard"></a>Net-SNMP Standard handler
+#### <a name="Installation-Unix-Standard"></a>Net-SNMP Standard handler

 The standard handler is a small Perl program that is called by snmptrapd each time a trap is received when using daemon mode.
 The limitations of this handler are: